Planning and Reporting

 Provincial and other jurisdiction's result can be found on the Alberta Education website.

 Annual Education Results Report and Three-Year Education Plan

-Palliser Regional Schools maintains its exceptional results through a continued focus on literacy, assessment for learning, teacher collaboration and profesional development, and strong instructional leadership in our schools.
+Palliser Regional Schools maintains its exceptional results through a focus on literacy, assessment for learning, teacher collaboration and professional development, and strong instructional leadership in our schools.

 Palliser has high expectations for staff and students, who rise to this challenge.
 The result is student success.

 Fundamental to student learning is the provision of caring learning environments in which students feel safe.

 For more on Palliser's results and our plans for maintaining outstanding results, please read our Report to the Community: Annual Education Results Report 2016-2017 and Three-Year Education Plan 20176-2020.

 A two-page summary of the report is also available.

 Annual reports from previous years can be found in our Documents section.